 Housing Benefit is most commonly payable for a person who has rent and/or rates charges to pay for the home they live in.
 It can also be used to meet some service charges.

-You cannot get Housing Benefit for meal costs, fuel charges or cleaning your home
+You cannot however get Housing Benefit to help you pay meal costs, fuel charges or cleaning your home

 How do I make a claim for Housing Benefit?

-Forms are also available from your local Social Security Agency or Housing Executive office.
-You can also make a claim for Housing Benefit when you make an application for Pension Credit.
+You can make a claim for Housing Benefit directly to the Housing Executive.
+Forms are also available from your local Social Security Agency.
+You can make a claim for Housing Benefit when you make an application for Pension Credit.
 The Pension Service will send you a Housing Benefit claim form to complete.
 You can then return the form to the Pension Service or send it to the Housing Executive.